 Figure Legends

+Yao, Please edit the legend of Figure 1

 Figure 1.
 Distribution of cellular DNA contents in exfoliative cytology (A) Selected cells with abnormally high DNA contents above D.I. value > 2.3.
 (B) Scatter plots of cells in the in exfoliative cytology study, y-axis indicates the area of captured nucleus image and x-axis indicates the corresponding DNA Index (D.I.) values.
 (C) Distribution histogram of D.I. values of all captured nucleus image.
 (D) Distribution histogram of D.I. values of simulated three cell populations and mixture of three.
 Red density was simulated from normal distribution (µ=1.001, σ=0.19); green density was simulated from normal distribution (µ=2.002, σ=0.25); blue density was simulated from normal distribution (µ=2.300, σ=0.5); black density was the mixture of three populations at ratio: 0.893:0.092:0.05.

 Figure 2.
-Expert-guided data transformation and reconstruction (EdTAR) work flow: The EdTAR data process starts with DNA Index (D.I.) values.
-Briefly, the density of all D.I. values was explored and all candidate peaks were identified from the smoothed curve.
-With the expert-guided major parameters, i.e. theoretical mean of diploid or tetraploid cells, clinical OSCC diagnosis D.I. threshold, etc., diploid cell population was extracted and further filtered (if more than one populations were detected).
-Then, same procedure was applied onto existing tetraploid cell population leaving all the remaining cells of the aneuploidy population.
-Using the same expert-guided parameters (i.e. missing ratios of candidate populations) reconstruct new variables (of D.I.) across a wide rage [0 – 8] using the discrete density at each interval.
-The newly constructed data was used in training the statistical model and establish an Oral Cancer Risk Index (OCRI) panel.
+Work flow of expert-guided data transformation and reconstruction (EdTAR).
+Starting with DI values as the raw day, EdTAR first identified candidate peaks of cell populations.
+Diploid cell population was extracted and further filtered if more than one population is detected.
+The same procedure was applied to extract the tetraploid cell population and thus the aneuploid cell population was isolated.
+Data of these three cell populations were reconstructed across a wide rage [0 – 8] using the discrete density at each interval.
+The newly constructed data was used for training the statistical model and calculation of the Oral Cancer Risk Index (OCRI).